-206. The Trust does not tolerate fraud, bribery or corruption.
-The Trust has separate policies for Fraud and Anti-Bribery and Corruption.
-Any Member/Director/LGB Governor or member of staff whose actions could be construed as fraudulent, corrupt or being in receipt of a bribe will be dealt with under the relevant policy.
+200. Huish does not tolerate fraud, bribery or corruption.
+We have separate policies for Fraud and Anti-Bribery and Corruption.
+Any Member/Trustee/LGB Governor or member of staff whose actions could be construed as fraudulent, corrupt or being in receipt of a bribe will be dealt with under the relevant policy.